Dalas121/Heir_2_The_Throne/README.md

 - Whitefangs: white (these guys use lots of goblins and goblin riders)
 - Undead: white
 - Drakes: orange

 //--------------------
+// COMPANIONS
+//--------------------
+Each companion has a personality and a quest - a specific scenario that provides a special bonus if they get there.
+Maybe the quest reward is automatic (just complete the scenario), or maybe there's some special bonus objective.
+Quest rewards should be minor bonuses, not major rewards.
+Perhaps you get a bonus ability, or maybe you get the option to "trade in" your companion for some more significant bonus.
+----Morimeru
+- jolly, holy, clever warrior monk from the monestary featured in Valley of Death
+- someone who'll blast away zombies while quoting scripture (no specific religions plz; neither IRL ones nor Wesnoth ones)
+- quest: bring him to Valley of Death and do something with him there.
+----ulf
+-
+----Harper
+-
+----possibly Arvith/Baran
+-
+----Kalenz
+-
+----runesmith
+-

+//--------------------
 // CHARACTER INTERACTIONS